jaeha-choi/Proj_Coconut_Docs/reports/report_8.md

 - `aes_gcm_chunks.go`
   - `EncryptFileUDP` Add function to encrypt and send UDP file packets to peer.
   - `DecryptFileUDP` Add function to receive and decrypt file packets from peer.

 ### In Progress

 - Creating poster and abstract to be reviewed and submitted.
+- Creating presentation.
-- Fixing bugs in client.
+- Fixing last minute bugs.
 - Bulletproofing demo to be shown during presentation.